o-yildirim/To-do-List-Flutter/README.md

+# To do-List
-# To do-List application made with flutter.
+To do list application developed with flutter.